 Student expenses at Dallas Seminary are moderate.
 Students pay only a portion of the entire cost of their education.
 All bills are payable at the beginning of each semester.
-Partial payment plans are available for tuition and dining room charges provided students are unable to pay these expenses in full at registration.
+Partial payment plans are available for tuition and dining room charges for students who are unable to pay these expenses in full at registration provided their application for credit is approved by the Business Manager.
 It is recommended that all students come with sufficient funds for at least the expenses of one semester.

-Courses for master's degree, tu uition per semeste r hour\$10.00

-Courses for doctor's degree, tu uition per semeste r hour 15.00
+Courses for master's degree, tuition per semester hour......\$10.00 Courses for doctor's degree, tuition per semester hour......
+15.00 Service charges:

-Service charges:

-Application fee (non-refund dable) 10.00

-¥ F 00